 - After three hours: 140 mg/dl or higher

-If any of the above abnormal value shows up in your test results and all other readings are normal, the doctor will suggest some changes in your diet and ask you to start some mild exercises like walking or increase the duration of your exercise if you are already doing it.
+If any of the above abnormal values appear in your test results and all other readings are normal, your doctor will advise you to make some dietary changes and begin some light exercise, such as walking, or to increase the duration of your current exercise.
 More than one abnormal value in your test result confirms gestational diabetes.

 Side Effects of Glucose Tolerance Test